Phenytoin Toxicity

 Mechanism of action

-Phenytoin blocks voltage-sensitive sodium channels in neurons.
-This action leads to a delay in neuronal electrical recovery from inactivation.[1]
-Phenytoin's inhibitory effect is dependent on the voltage and frequency of neural cell firing by selectively blocking the neurons that are firing at high frequency.
+Phenytoin blocks voltage-sensitive sodium channels in neurons.[1]
+This action leads to a delay in neuronal electrical recovery from inactivation.[2]
+Phenytoin's inhibitory effect is dependent on the voltage and frequency of neural cell firing; it selectively blocks the neurons that are firing at high frequency.
 Phenytoin prevents the electrical spread of a focus of irritable tissue from entering normal tissue.

 Phenytoin administration has been associated with toxic effects.
 Phenytoin toxicity depends on the route of administration, duration, exposure, and dosage.
 The route of administration is the most important determinant of toxicity.
 Phenytoin may be administered orally or intravenously.
-In addition, fosphenytoin (water-soluble phenytoin prodrug) may be administered intramuscularly.
+In addition, fosphenytoin (water-soluble phenytoin prodrug) may also be administered intramuscularly if intravenous access is unavailable.

 Pharmacokinetics

 Phenytoin is a weak acid and has erratic GI absorption.
 Following ingestion, phenytoin precipitates in the stomach's acid environment; this characteristic is particularly important in the setting of an intentional overdose.
-Peak blood levels occur 3-12 hours following single dose ingestion, but absorption can be extended up to 2 weeks, especially in massive overdose.
+Peak blood levels occur 3-12 hours following single-dose ingestion, but absorption can extend for up to 2 weeks, especially in massive overdose.
 Oral exposures are associated predominantly with CNS symptoms.

 The parenteral form of phenytoin is dissolved in 40% propylene glycol and 10% ethanol and adjusted to a pH of 12; sodium hydroxide is added to maintain solubility.
 Extravasation of the solution may cause skin irritation or phlebitis.
 Phenytoin administered intravenously at a rate higher than 50 mg/min may cause hypotension and arrhythmias.
-These complications are believed to be secondary to the diluent, propylene glycol.
-However, cardiac toxicity was reported even after rapid administration of fosphenytoin that does not contain propylene glycol, suggesting intrinsic phenytoin cardiac toxicity.
-Orally administered phenytoin is rarely, if ever, associated with cardiac toxicity.
+These complications have been attributed to the diluent, propylene glycol.
+However, cardiac toxicity was reported even after rapid administration of fosphenytoin, which does not contain propylene glycol, suggesting intrinsic phenytoin cardiac toxicity.[3]
+Orally administered phenytoin is rarely associated with cardiac toxicity.[4]

 Phenytoin has a small volume of distribution of 0.6 L/kg and is extensively bound to plasma proteins (90%).
-Blood levels of phenytoin reflect only total serum concentration of the drug.
-Only the free unbound phenytoin has biological activity.
-Because CNS tissue levels are higher than in serum, levels may underestimate CNS concentrations of phenytoin.[2]
+Only the free unbound phenytoin has biological activity, but phenytoin assays report the total serum concentration of the drug.
+Because phenytoin levels are lower in serum than in CNS tissue, serum levels may underestimate CNS concentrations of the drug.[5]

 Phenytoin metabolism is dose dependent.
 Elimination follows first-order kinetics (fixed percentage of drug metabolized during a per unit time) at the low drug concentrations and zero-order kinetics (fixed amount of drug metabolized per unit time) at higher drug concentrations.
 This change in kinetics reflects the saturation of metabolic pathways.
 Thus, very small increments in dosage may result in adverse effects.